gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - a classification environment for model extensions
 - a ledger of failure signatures
 - a testing ground for morphology-sensitive prompting and proxy architectures
-- and a seedbed for true pre-metric intelligence design
+- a seedbed for true pre-metric intelligence design
+- and a proof environment for coherence-sensitive world-model architectures

 Strong formulation: